-The refrigerator is functioning as intended.
+REFRIGERATOR The refrigerator is functioning as intended.

-There are no GFCI protected receptacles in the kitchen.
-The installation of GFCI protection is recommended.
+RECEPTACLES There are unprotected receptacles in the kitchen.
+The installation of GFCI protection for all of the kitchen receptacles is recommended.

 BATHROOMS

 Our inspection of the bathrooms consists of testing of the plumbing fixtures for condition and function.
 Defects such as leaks, cracked or damaged sinks, tubs and toilets will be listed under the heading of the bathroom in which they were found.
 The bathroom floor, tub and shower walls are examined for water damage.
 Ventilation fans are tested for proper operation.
 Cabinets and countertops are examined for excessive wear and deterioration.
 Hydromassage tubs are tested and the pump and related equipment are examined when accessible.